Protecting Your Rights After a Driver Flees the Scene

 Statute of Limitations

-Legal duty to remain at the scene
+Legal Duty to Remain at the Scene

 Why Choose Gallagher & Kennedy After a Hit-and-Run Accident

-Thorough Investigation of the Crash
+Thorough Crash Investigation

-Insurance Navigation & Policy Review
+Insurance Navigation and Policy Review

-Strategic Case Building for Maximum Compensation
+Strategic Case Building

 A Reputation Insurers Respect